defi-space/ds-agent-heartbeat/README.md

 # ds-agent-heartbeat

-Interactive Slack bot for monitoring specific game session agents using Socket Mode.
+Interactive Slack bot for monitoring specific game session agents using Socket Mode with built-in validation.

 To install dependencies: